GED - Frequently Asked Questions

 Is GED Testing offered at the Shelton campus?

-GED Testing will soon be available at the Shelton campus as well as at Bremerton.
-The same information will apply.
+GED Testing is now available at the Shelton campus as well as at Bremerton.
+The same information above will apply.
 All scheduling is done at www.ged.com and the Olympic College Shelton Testing Center can be chosen for Testing Center Location.
 You can also visit Shelton GED or call 360-432-5400.

 GED® and GED Testing Service® are registered trademarks of the American Council on Education and may not be used or reproduced without the express written permission of the American Council on Education.